Robert-Walker0/MHRS-Set-Builder/README.md

 ## Credits

-Thank you, [UXWing](https://uxwing.com/) for the image of the [Instant Camera Icon](https://uxwing.com/instant-camera-icon/) that was used for the navigation bar on the very far left of the website.
+Thank you, [UXWing](https://uxwing.com/) for the image of the [Instant Camera Icon](https://uxwing.com/instant-camera-icon/) and [Github](https://uxwing.com/github-icon/) that was used for the navigation bar on the very far left of the website.